duffian/Attack_Defense_NetworkAnalysis_SOC/README.md

 [comment]: # (02272022)

 This project is organized into the following sections and subsections:
+- **Offensive Security** Security assessment of vulnerable VM and verification of working Kibana rules
-- **Network Topology** Live network environment illustrating connectivity and traffic flow among:
+    - Live network environment illustrating connectivity and traffic flow among
         - Host machine
         - Attacking machine
         - Vulnerable Web Server
         - Wordpress Target
         - ELK Server
--Attacking machine
+- **Offensive Security** Security assessment of vulnerable VM and verification of working Kibana rules
-- **Red Team** Security Assessment
+    -
 - **Blue Team** Log Analysis and Attack Characterization
 - **Hardening** Proposed Alarms and Mitigation Strategies
 ___